Best energy tariff for low income households (UK guide, June 2026)

 - Reviewed by: Energy Specialist

-Why you can trust this page: We focus on the decision factors that change real bills (standing charge, payment method, meter type, exit fees, debt constraints).
-We avoid promising savings and show the assumptions behind our examples.
+Why you can trust this page: We focus on the decision factors that change real bills (standing charge, payment method, meter type, exit fees, debt constraints) and on the support schemes low income households can claim.
+We avoid promising savings and show the assumptions behind our examples, which use the confirmed July 2026 cap-level rates.

 How we assess “best” for low income households